 ACCUMULATION.
 The rate of absorption and translocation affect accumulation.
 Accumulation at the sites of action generally meristematic regions varies with species and rate of degradation at these sites.
 Environmental factors that influence metabolism and other mechanisms at the site of action will influence plant response.

 CELLULAR SENSITIVITY.
 Ultimate response of a plant to a herbicide is at the cellular level.
 Susceptibility varies during the season and with the season.
 Maturing plants develop varying levels of tolerance.
-Mature tissues or those of low metabolic activity will show little response to a concentration that would have been injurious at an earlier stage of growth.
+Mature tissues or those of low metabolic activ-